-- 4.49 The first £500 approximately of any Institutional Bursary awarded to current system students on income grounds (rather than on other grounds) should be disregarded and the remainder counted as income.
-Institutional Bursaries may include targeted schemes such as a Carer's Bursary, Care Leaver's Bursary, or Stand Alone Bursary (for estranged students). - 4.50 Table: Treatment of full-time undergraduate student support
+4.49 The first £500 approximately of any Institutional Bursary awarded to current system students on income grounds (rather than on other grounds) should be disregarded and the remainder counted as income.
+Institutional Bursaries may include targeted schemes such as a Carer's Bursary, Care Experienced Students Bursary, or Stand Alone Bursary (for estranged students).
+It is for institutions to decide if they wish to count in full, disregard or partly disregard other Institutional Bursaries, which may include targeted schemes such as a Carer's Bursary, Care Experienced Bursary, or Stand Alone Bursary (for estranged students).

+4.50 Table: Treatment of full-time undergraduate student support

-The following table provides a checklist showing the treatment of elements of fulltime undergraduate support for 2022/23.
+The following table provides a checklist showing the treatment of elements of fulltime undergraduate support for 2023/24.